 It's peach season, so hello frozen peach bellini mocktail.

 The nice thing about these nonalcoholic peach bellinis are that they are frozen, delicious, and you ALMOST feel like it's the real thing.
 But no alcohol involved, so they are perfect for pregnancy, kids, or anyone who just wants to enjoy a fancy, refreshing beverage that doesn't have alcohol.

-This peach bellini mocktail recipe has more sugar that you may have in a regular bellini.
-That’s because in a regular bellini, you have sugar from ingredients like the champagne/prosecco.
-But this mocktail uses club soda for the bubbly, so you do need to add some extra sugar to sweeten it up a bit.
+This virgin peach bellini recipe has more sugar that you may have in a regular bellini.
+That's because in a regular bellini, you have sugar from ingredients like the champagne/prosecco.
+But this mocktail uses club soda or sparkling water for the bubbly, so you do need to add some extra sugar to sweeten it up a bit.

 - Peaches - these can be fresh or frozen!
 Frozen is easy, but if I'm making this during the summer when peaches are in season, I love using fresh.

 - Sugar - This recipe uses a touch of sugar.
 Normally the alcohol would add a bit of sweetness, but since this is a mocktail, you need to add a bit of sugar for sweetness.

 - Ice cubes - The ice cubes will help this bellini get all slushy and delicious.
 Just the cooling effect you want in the summertime!

 - Club soda or sparkling water - Since this is a mocktail, the club soda adds the bit of bubbly carbonation that champagne or prosecco would normally provide.